Supertext/SuperScript.ExternalFile/README.md

 * Database storage

-  This allows the contents of the seperate file to be stored in a database.
+  This allows the contents of the separate file to be stored in a database.
 See `SuperScript.ExternalFile.MySql` and `SuperScript.ExternalFile.SqlServer`.
   This requires implementations of `SuperScript.ExternalFile.Storage.IDbStore` and `IDbStoreProvider`, which allows for third party database storage providers to be built.